 Every year, a widely consumed illegal substance makes potential criminals of millions and actual criminals of hundreds of thousands.
 And like booze during Prohibition, this substance, marijuana, is the easy revenue of organized crime, contributing tens of billions of dollars to growers, who commit a variety of bad acts both at home and abroad.

 What about possible tax revenue?
 From Canada we’ve learned that the production cost of (government-sponsored) marijuana is roughly 33¢ a gram.
 Currently, U.S. marijuana consumers pay at least $10 per gram retail for illegal marijuana.
-If the cost of retailing and distribution is the same as for legal tobacco cigarettes, about 10¢ a gram, then selling the (legal) product at exactly the same prices as on the street today ($10 per gram) could raise $40 billion to $100 billion in new revenue.
+If the cost of retailing and distribution is the same as for legal tobacco cigarettes, about 10¢ a gram, then selling the (legal) product at exactly the same price as on the street today ($10 per gram) could raise $40 billion to $100 billion in new revenue.
 Not chump change.
 Government would simply be transferring revenue from organized crime to the public purse.

 The legalization of alcohol is grandfathered in, and it is unlikely that major changes will be made.
 The last thing we should do is replicate this irrational business model.
 True, even though studies show both drugs are similar, many believe alcohol is worse.
-But even if we only see half the damages with marijuana, we cannot ignore the math: $4.50 for every $1 we collect is not a good business model.
+But even if we see only half the damages with marijuana, we cannot ignore the math: $4.50 for every $1 we collect is not a good business model.

 Please send us your ideas for new Debate Room topics.
 If you're an academic, association officer, or other industry expert and would like to write a Debate Room essay, send us a query.
 Questions?
 See the